-Description of the main elements of risk management and internal control related to financial reports from the "Committee of Sponsoring Organizations of the Treadway Commissions" (COSO), and covers control environment, risk assessment, control activities, information and communication, and monitoring.
+Description of the main elements of risk management and internal control related to financial reports

+Internal control within the Group is based on the recommendation from the "Committee of Sponsoring Organizations of the Treadway Commissions" (COSO), and covers control environment, risk assessment, control activities, information and communication, and monitoring.
 The content of these different elements is described in detail below.